 Often referred to as Genève in French, the Swiss city of Geneva is the country's third-biggest city and offers a definite international flavor.
-The city enjoys a superb location next to Lake Geneva, which is known locally in Switzerland as Lac Léman and is where you will find the breathtaking Jet d'Eau fountain, which is actually the tallest fountain on the planet and often sprays a gentle mist towards onlookers, although if the wind changes, be prepared to get soaked.
+The city enjoys a superb location next to Lake Geneva, locally known as Lac Léman and home to the Jet d'Eau fountain.
+This fountain holds the title of the tallest fountain on the planet and often sprays a gentle mist towards onlookers, although if the wind changes, be prepared to get soaked.
 Geneva is the official home of the European Headquarters of the United Nations, along with more than 200 other important international organizations.
 Overflowing with museums, Geneva is a true city of culture and features an extensive calendar of events and an exciting nightlife, particularly around the banks of the River Rhône.